dluciv/cccp/README.md

 So using CCCP or not, use your terminal with care =).*

 OSC 52 is supported in CCCP with two helper scripts in Python 3 (thus requiring Python 3 to be installed).
 To activate it, tune CCCP, as described above, setting `BACKEND=osc52`.
+Because of above particularities, this backend is not autodetected.

 Also tune your local terminal (considering security note above).
 For example, my favorite [Kitty](https://sw.kovidgoyal.net/kitty/) can be either tuned via `kitty.conf` for: